 I know it is so much easier to keep your little one occupied with a tablet or device.
 However, screens really do promote self-direction and hyper-focused attention.
 That is, your child may direct all of his attention onto the tablet and forget that the rest of the world exists.
 We often also see a change in behavior following a significant amount of screen time.
 For children 2-5 years of age screen time should be limited to a maximum of 1 hour per day.
 (Okay, PSA on screen time complete!)

 - Pack The Right Entertainment

 I am all about packing smart, speechy activities to keep your tiny friend endlessly entertained!
-First, the Melissa and Doug Memory Travel Game comes with an easy to hold flip board and 7 game cards to switch out –it is also interactive if you are travelling with 2 or more friends.
+First, the Melissa and Doug Memory Travel Game comes with an easy to hold flip board and 7 game cards to switch out –it is also interactive if you are traveling with 2 or more friends.
 Next, I love the Crayola Travel Kit –coloring is a calming and grounding experience.
 You can make it interactive and play Pictionary or send letters back and forth to each other.
 Lastly, there are tons of Reusable Sticker Books that are great for travel since you can’t ruin the stickers and you can play over and over again.
 You’ll want to pack games without pieces that may get lost, quiet options since repetitive noises are the pits, and most importantly activities that motivate your little one.